csc-training/csc-env-eff/slides/10_speed_up_jobs.md

 # Task farming -- running multiple independent jobs simultaneously

 - Task farming == running many similar independent jobs simultaneously
-- If subtasks are few in number (~100), an easy solution is [array jobs](https://docs.csc.fi/computing/running/array-jobs/)
+- If subtasks are few (<100), an easy solution is [array jobs](https://docs.csc.fi/computing/running/array-jobs/)
-   - Individual tasks should last at least 30 minutes or more.
-If not, you're generating too much overhead &rarr; consider another solution
+   - Individual tasks should run >30 minutes.
+Otherwise, you're generating too much overhead &rarr; consider another solution
-   - Array jobs create _job steps_.
-If there are thousands of tasks Slurm will get overloaded &rarr; consider another solution
+   - Array jobs create _job steps_ and for 1000s of tasks Slurm database will get overloaded &rarr; consider another solution
 - If running your jobs gets more complex, requiring _e.g._ dependencies between subtasks, workflow tools can be used
    - Guidelines and solutions are suggested in [Docs CSC](https://docs.csc.fi/computing/running/throughput/)
    - Many options: [FireWorks](https://docs.csc.fi/computing/running/fireworks/), [Nextflow](https://docs.csc.fi/support/tutorials/nextflow-puhti/), [Snakemake](https://snakemake.github.io/), [Knime](https://www.knime.com/), [BioBB](http://mmb.irbbarcelona.org/biobb/), ...

 # Task farming 2.0

-- Before opting for an external workflow manager, check if the code you run has built-in high-throughput capabilities
+- Before opting for a workflow manager, check if the code you run has built-in high-throughput features
-  - Many chemistry software ([CP2K](https://docs.csc.fi/apps/cp2k/#high-throughput-computing-with-cp2k), [GROMACS](https://docs.csc.fi/apps/gromacs/#high-throughput-computing-with-gromacs), [LAMMPS](https://docs.csc.fi/apps/lammps/#high-throughput-computing-with-lammps), _etc._) provide methods for efficient task farming
+  - Many chemistry software ([CP2K](https://docs.csc.fi/apps/cp2k/#high-throughput-computing-with-cp2k), [GROMACS](https://docs.csc.fi/apps/gromacs/#high-throughput-computing-with-gromacs), [Amber](https://docs.csc.fi/apps/amber/#high-throughput-computing-with-amber), _etc._) provide methods for efficient task farming
   - Also [Python](https://docs.csc.fi/apps/python/#python-parallel-jobs) and [R](https://docs.csc.fi/support/tutorials/parallel-r/), if you write your own code
 - Task farming can be combined with _e.g._ OpenMP to accelerate sub-jobs
   - [HyperQueue](https://docs.csc.fi/apps/hyperqueue/) is the best option for sub-node task scheduling (non-MPI)
 - Finally, MPI can be used to run several jobs in parallel
-   - Three levels of parallelism with array jobs: array--MPI--OpenMP
+   - Three levels of parallelism, requires skill and time to set up
-   - Setting this up will take skill and time.
-Always test your setup before scaling -- a typo can result in a lot of wasted resources!
+   - Always test before scaling up -- a small mistake can result in lots of wasted resources!

 # Things to consider in task farming

 - In a big allocation, each computing core should have work to do
-   - If the separate tasks are very different, some will end before the others, leaving some cores idle &rarr; waste of resources
+   - If the separate tasks are different, some might finish before the others, leaving some cores idle &rarr; waste of resources
-   - A fix would be to use _e.g._ loops to lump really small and numerous jobs into fewer and bigger ones
+   - Try combining small and numerous jobs into fewer and bigger ones
 - As always, try to estimate as accurately as possible the required memory and the time it takes for the separate tasks to finish
    - Consult _e.g._ this [bio job tutorial with examples](https://docs.csc.fi/support/tutorials/biojobs-on-puhti/)